simondlevy/BMI270-SPI/README.md

 ## About

-This is a simple, header-only Arduino library for the Bosch BMI270 inertial measurement units using the SPI bus.
+This is a simple, header-only Arduino library for the Bosch BMI270 inertial measurement unit using the SPI bus.

 ## Use cases